Aventus-Network-Services/AIPs/README.md

 - Layer 1 - Improvements to the smart contracts on Layer 1.
 - Interface - Improvements to the communication mechanism between the Aventus blockchain and other blockchain networks such as Ethereum, Polkadot, etc.
 - Ecosystem - Improvements to the various tools built on the network such as Explorer, Wallet, Governance, etc.
+- Informational - Provides information about processes including changes to the AIP contribution process.

 ## :pencil: Contributing